alexvnguyen24/Driving-Simulator/README.md

    - Enter your username and click "PLAY!" to start the game.

 4. **Game Instructions:**
-   - Drive the car using arrow keys or mouse clicks.
    - Answer quiz questions correctly to earn points.

 ## Game Development